Johnson Aguiyi-Ironsi: Fall of the Republic

-On 15 January 1966, young radical and revolutionary soldiers drawn from different tribal extractions, led by Major Chukwuma Kaduna Nzeogwu, from Okpanam near Asaba, Noé in Delta State, eradicated the uppermost echelon of politicians from the Northern and the Western Provinces.
+On 15 January 1966, mostly young Igbo radical and revolutionary soldiers and few from other tribal extractions, led by Major Chukwuma Kaduna Nzeogwu, from Okpanam near Asaba, Noé in Delta State, eradicated the uppermost echelon of politicians from the Northern and the Western Provinces.
 That and other factors effectively led to the fall of the Republican Government.
 Aguiyi-Ironsi, an Igbo, was purportedly slated for assassination but effectively took control of Lagos, the Federal Capital Territory.

+During the night of the coup, putschist soldiers attempted to apprehend Aguiyi-Ironsi at his residence.
+He was away at a party at the time of their arrival and his guards turned the putschists away.
+Upon returning home, Aguiyi-Ironsi received two phone calls informing him of the ongoing coup attempt.
+Being thus warned, he went to the Federal Guard barracks in Ikoyi and ordered the garrison to refuse orders except those given from him.
+He then drove to the police station at the Lion Building in Obalende—dismissing two putschist soldiers there back to their barracks—before proceeding to drive through a putschist check point at Carter Bridge.
+Reaching 2nd Battalion headquarters in Ikeja, he summoned the officers present and began planning a counterattack with Lieutenant Colonel Hilary Njoku and Lieutenant Colonel Yakubu Gowon.
+He ordered the arrest or killing of several suspected disloyal officers and had loyalist troops secure key locations throughout Lagos.
 Also an Igbo, President Nnamdi Azikiwe refusing to intervene to ensure the continuity of civilian rule, Aguiyi-Ironsi effectively compelled the remaining members of Balewa's government to resign.
-Seeing that the government was in disarray, Aguiya-Ironsi then allowed Senate President Nwafor Orizu, another Igbo who was serving as acting president in Azikiwe's absence, to surrender power to him officially, which ended the First Nigerian Republic.
+Seeing that the government was in disarray, Aguiyi-Ironsi then allowed Senate President Nwafor Orizu, another Igbo who was serving as acting president in Azikiwe's absence, to surrender power to him officially, which ended the First Nigerian Republic.

 Head of state

 Aguiyi-Ironsi inherited a Nigeria that was deeply fractured by its ethnic and religious cleavages.
 None of the high-profile victims of the 1966 coup was of Igbo extraction.
 Aguiyi Ironsi, who was the most senior officer alive as at the morning of 15 January 1966. after managing to survive the coup by outwitting the coup plotters, he proceeded to rally some troops loyal to him and was able to crush the coup.
-The perception of many, including the Northern and Western soldiers that no high-profile politician of Igbo extraction was killed, added to the emergence of yet another Igbo General as the leader of the Military Government of Nigeria, led people of the northern part the country to believe that it had been an Igbo conspiracy.
+The perception of many, including the Northern and Western soldiers that no high-profile politician of Igbo extraction was killed, added to the emergence of yet another Igbo General as the leader of the Military Government of Nigeria, led people of the northern part of the country to believe that it had been an Igbo conspiracy.
 Though Aguiyi-Ironsi tried to dispel that notion by courting the aggrieved ethnic groups through political appointments and patronage, his failure to punish the coup plotters and the promulgation of the now-infamous "Decree No. 34", which abrogated the country's federal structure in exchange for a unitary one, crystallized the conspiracy theory.